| The

 each religion to see how, or if, they correlate with the

+cultural dimensions researched and developed by Geert Hofstede.
 The religions included in this study are Atheism, Buddhism,

 Catholicism, Christianity, Hindu, Jewish, and Muslim.